Troubleshoot Log Collection

 Collect Tool Caveats and Usage

-• Log in as sysadmin, NOT as root, on the active controller and use the collect command.
+• Log in via SSH or local console on the active controller and use the collect command.

 • All usage options can be found by using the following command: